 Marker series.
 This marker is included in the Medal of Honor Recipients marker series.

 Location.
 36° 51.609′ N, 76° 17.076′ W. Marker is in

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-A different marker also named West Point Cemetery (within shouting distance of this marker); West Point Monument at Elmwood Cemetery (about 400 feet away, measured in a direct line); West Point Monument (about 400 feet away); Elmwood Cemetery (about 600 feet away); Fort Tar (approx. 0.2 miles away); a different marker also named Elmwood Cemetery (approx. 0.2 miles away); Cedar Grove Cemetery (approx. 0.2 miles away); Pauline Adams (approx. 0.4 miles away).
+A different marker also named West Point Cemetery (within shouting distance of this marker); West Point Monument at Elmwood Cemetery (about 400 feet away, measured in a direct line); West Point Monument (about 400 feet away); Elmwood Cemetery (about 600 feet away); Fort Tar (approx. 0.2 miles away); a different marker also named Elmwood Cemetery (approx. 0.2 miles away); Cedar Grove Cemetery (approx. 0.2 miles away); Ella J. Baker (approx. 0.4 miles away).
 Touch for a list and map of all markers in Norfolk.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Each listed marker provides additional insight and photos related to this marker’s inscription.

 Also see . . .